-This yoghurt based loaf cake is a perfect light bake.
-This version is lemon and thyme but you can mix it up with orange zest and ground cinnamon or lime zest and desiccated coconut…
+Our yoghurt-based loaf cake is a perfectly light bake.
+This version uses fragrant lemon and thyme, but you can mix it up with orange zest and ground cinnamon or lime zest and desiccated coconut.

 300ml plain or lemon flavoured natural yoghurt

-3 Large Clarence Court Burford Brown or Old Cotswold Legbar eggs or 2 Braddock White duck eggs
+3 Large Burford Brown or Old Cotswold Legbar eggs, or 2 Braddock White duck eggs

 1 teaspoon almond essence